Meet the Staff

 Training Director

 Grace is a licensed psychologist (PSY 18558) and has been on staff since 2001.
 Her primary role is to serve as training director for the advanced practicum training program.
 Grace received her doctorate in clinical psychology and master’s degree in theology from Fuller Theological Seminary.
-Her main areas of interest include supervision and training, multicultural counseling, Asian American mental health, faith/spirituality, mindfulness, and women’s issues.
+Her main areas of interest include supervision and training of future mental health professionals, multicultural counseling, Asian American mental health, and identity development in emerging adults, faith/spirituality, mindfulness, and women’s issues.

 • Kim Cross